The Kaleidoscope — Family Healing Retreat | The Cocoon | Lake Atitlán, Guatemala

 Built for families who feel the call to slow down, reconnect, and grow together.

-- The rhythm of the week matters, so families should plan to be present for the full experience
+• The rhythm of the week matters, so families should plan to be present for the full retreat arc

 This is not a judgment on your family or your relationship.
 It is simply honesty about how this retreat is designed to work, so the container can stay clear, supportive, and respectful for everyone inside it.
 If you are unsure whether this format fits your family well, we welcome a thoughtful conversation before you book.

-If your family structure is layered, blended, or outside the usual mold, you are welcome to reach out.
-We are happy to talk through whether this container supports your family well.
+If your family is layered, blended, in transition, or outside the usual mold, you are welcome here.
+We will talk through the structure honestly and help you discern whether The Kaleidoscope fits your family’s season.

 Kaleidoscope Retreat Dates